apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 # Android Platform Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Android devices.
+It walks you through the process of installing the Android SDK, opening an Android project in Eclipse SDK, and deploying to an emulator or device.
+You will need to follow this guide to at least Install the Android SDK, regardless of which workflow you are following.
+(Both the "Web Project Dev" and "Native Platform Dev" workflows require the Android SDK to be installed and accessable via your PATH.)

 See the following for more detailed platform-specific information:

 * Android Configuration
 * Android WebViews
 * Android Plugins
 * Upgrading Android
 * Android Command-line Tools

-The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-line Interface for information about the current interface.

 ## Requirements and Support